 Upton singled and scored on a double by Montero to give the Diamondbacks a 1-0 lead in the first.
 Houston tied the game on the second on three singles, the last a run-scoring infield hit by Humberto Quintero.

 The Astros added three in the third on Martinez's one-out homer, his second in as many nights, and Bogusevic's two-run homer.

 Lee hit a two-run single in the fourth and Bogusevic doubled to left to extend Houston's lead to 7-1.

 Lyles allowed seven runs and 12 hits in five-plus innings, both career-highs.
 He struck out two.

-NOTES: Marquis has lost his last three starts including his final one for the Nationals on July 24 at Los Angeles.
-He has a 12.38 ERA in two starts for Arizona.
-The Diamondbacks play their next 15 games against non-division opponents. ...
+NOTES: The Diamondbacks have rallied from six-run deficits twice this season, both against Houston.
+After the game, the Astros optioned LHP Wesley Wright to Triple-A Oklahoma to make room for Wednesday's starting pitcher, RHP Henry Sosa, who will be recalled from Triple-A before the game.
+Marquis has a 12.38 ERA in two starts for Arizona.
+The Diamondbacks play their next 15 games against non-division opponents.
+Paredes and Bogusevic are the fifth set of teammates since 2005 and first Astros teammates to hit their first career homer in the same game, according to the Elias Sports Bureau.
 Diamondbacks RHP Josh Collmenter will be looking to end a two-game personal losing streak and win his second straight over the Astros on Wednesday night.
 Collmenter lasted just 2 1-3 innings in his last start Aug.
 5 against Los Angeles, allowing six runs, eight hits and a walk, and has posted a 16.50 ERA in his past two starts.